Windows CMD Commands: Mastering the Command Prompt

 The output prints corresponding reply messages and round-trip times.
 Use the command to check for connectivity and name resolution issues.

-The powercfg (power configure) command runs the powercfg.exe program for controlling the system's power plans.
-The monitoring tool also helps troubleshoot battery life and energy efficiency problems on a device.
+The powercfg (power configure) command runs the powercfg.exe program to manage system power plans.
+It also helps troubleshoot battery life and energy efficiency problems on a device.

 The command syntax is:

-To list the current power plan setup on a device, use:
+To list available power plans on a device, use:

 powercfg /list